 - A primary degree in an appropriate field.
 These include mathematical finance, economics, mathematics, statistics, engineering and physics

 - High academic grades (your transcript should include grades for each subject taken)

 - High score on the mathematics component of the Graduate Management Admissions Test (GMAT)

 - Names and contact details of two referees who can assess your intellectual ability, maturity and motivation

-- If English is not your native language, unless you have done your primary degree through English, an English language qualification is required (eg: IELTS/TOEFL).
+- If English is not your native language, unless you have done your primary degree in English, an English language qualification is required (eg: IELTS/TOEFL).
 IELTS – an overall score of 6.5, with a minimum of 6 in each section.
-TOEFL – a minimum of 100 on the internet-based test, or 250 on the computer based test; or 600 on the paper-based test.
+TOEFL – a minimum of 100 on the internet-based test, or 250 on the computer-based test; or 600 on the paper-based test.